Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 How to Get in Your Negotiation Counterpart’s Mind

-• Utilize your network, pre-inform through colleagues’ experiences, practice, and extensive research.
+- Utilize your network and gain pre-information from colleagues’ experiences, practice, and in-depth research.

-You could always start by posing questions to yourself like “What would I care about if I were them?” or “What if I had their interests and their information?”
-These types of questions are a fundamental way of beginning to think about things from the other’s perspective.
-Other key questions to answer yourself to get into your negotiating counterpart’s mind are:
+A good way to start is by asking yourself questions like: “What would I care about if I were them?” or “What would I do if I had their interests and information?”
+These questions help you think from the other side’s perspective.
+Other important questions to consider are:

-• How will general business objectives and priorities affect the negotiation?
+- How do their business goals affect the negotiation?

 1. Use your Network